Influence of orbital nematic order on spin responses in Fe-based superconductors: Introduction

 where $\Delta_d(\mathbf{k}) = (\cos k_x - \cos k_y)/2$ and $\Delta_{s^{\prime}}(\mathbf{k}) = (\cos k_x + \cos k_y)/2$.

-The on-site orbital order $O_s$ has been taken extensively as a nematic order parameter to account for band shift in ARPES.
-However, a detailed investigation on the ARPES shows that the band shift of $d_{xz}$ and $d_{yz}$ orbitals is strong momentum-dependent.\cite{ZXShen,YiShen2011,Feng2012} In BaFe$_2$As$_2$ families, the shift is much larger at momentum near $\mathbf{Q}_1=(\pi,0)$ and $\mathbf{Q}_2=(0,\pi)$ than that near $\Gamma$ point $\mathbf{k}=(0,0)$.
-This strong momentum-dependent band shift has been confirmed explicitly by new ARPES data.\cite{YiShen2014} Obviously, it can not be accounted for with an on-site orbital order $O_s$.
-This special band shift can be interpreted naturally with an {\it bond} $d$-wave orbital nematic order $O_d$, which is largest at momentum $\mathbf{Q}_{1,2}$ but is zero at $\Gamma$ point.\cite{SuLi2014} These bond orbital orders are very similar to the proposed bond charge-density-wave order parameter for cuprate superconductors.\cite{SachdevCDW} Compared to the on-site order, the {\it bond} order can avoid the energy enhancement from strong on-site Hubbard interaction, thus makes the system in a more stable and lower energy state.
+The on-site orbital nematic order $O_s$ has been taken extensively as a nematic order in FeSCs.
+However a detailed investigation on the ARPES data shows that the orbital-dependent band shift is strong momentum-dependent\cite{ZXShen,YiShen2011,Feng2012,YiShen2014,DingH2015, LuDH2015}.
+In BaFe$_2$As$_2$\cite{ZXShen,YiShen2014} and FeSe\cite{DingH2015, LuDH2015} families, the band shift is much larger at momentum near $\mathbf{Q}_1=(\pi,0)$ and $\mathbf{Q}_2=(0,\pi)$ than that near $\Gamma$ point $\mathbf{k}=(0,0)$.
+Obviously it can not be accounted for by a simple on-site orbital nematic order $O_s$.
+This unusual momentum-dependent band shift can be naturally interpreted by a {\it bond} $d$-wave orbital nematic order $O_d$ as we have proposed\cite{SuLi2014,LiangHu2015,HuWang2015}.
+The bond orbital nematic orders we have introduced for the nematic state of FeSCs are very similar to the bond charge-density-wave (CDW) order which is proposed for the CDW state of the cuprate superconductors\cite{SachdevCDW}.
+Compared to the on-site order, the {\it bond} order can avoid the energy enhancement from strong local Coulomb interaction, thus makes the system in a more stable and lower energy state.
+A similar idea has been proposed in a recent study\cite{HuWang2015}.